nus-cs2030/1920-s2/contents/textbook/lecture01/abstraction/abstraction.md

 [Edit the material here! :fas-pen:](https://github.com/nus-cs2030/1920-s2/edit/master/contents/textbook/lecture01/abstraction/abstraction.md)
 <!-- DO NOT DELETE THIS LINK AND PLEASE WRITE BELOW THIS LINK-->

-###

-According to the Oxford Dictionary, the definition of the word abstraction is "the process of considering something independently of its associations or attributes."
+According to the Oxford Dictionary, the definition of the word abstraction is the process of considering something independently of its associations or attributes.

 What can we learn from this and apply it to computer science?
 Well, as we have found out, abstraction is the ability to think about something without the details of its specific features.